Murder of Patricia Lonergan: Arrest and investigation

 Two days later Patricia's nude body was discovered in her bedroom by her mother, Lucille and son's nanny Elizabeth Black.
 NYPD then contacted Wayne's commanding officer and discovered that he was on leave.
 Wayne attempted to refuge by boarding with Sidney Capel Dixon, a program director at the CBC and a Lonergan family friend at Belvidere Manor at 342 Bloor Street West.
 Toronto Police Det.
 Sgt.
 Arthur Harris and Alex Deans acting on an NYPD telegraph arrived at the boardhouse to question Wayne, with Wayne claiming that the scratches were from getting robbed of his uniform and Wayne was detained, and on orders from NYPD, Wayne was prevented from contacting his lawyer and childhood friend, Michael Doyle.
 Wayne was interrogated for 84 hours and revealed that the murder happened after a quarrel over their lack of sexual interest in each other and "mutual boredom".
 NYPD detectives William Prendergast and Nicholas Looram rode a train up to Toronto to investigate, and although they could prove that Lonergan had been at the scene, they could not prove he was the perpetrator in the murder.

 Trial

 Lonergan was extradited back to New York to stand trial in March 1944 and caused a media frenzy due to an early news leak.
 In the courtroom, although police could immediately identify Wayne as being a murderer but could not prove it, but with the press, Lonergan was immediately branded a murderer.
 Assistant District Attorney Jacob Grumet testified that Lonergan confessed to his homosexual inclination before and after the marriage, with Lonergan and defence lawyers repudiating an unsigned confession.
 Despite the early news leak, Judge James Garrett barred all spectators from the courtroom except reporting journalist.
-On April 17, 1944, Lonergan was sentenced to 35 years in prison at Sing Sing prison.
+On March 31, 1944, Lonergan was convicted of second degree murder as opposed to first degree murder, sparing him from a possible death sentence.
+On April 17, 1944, Lonergan was sentenced to 35 years to life in prison.